n00bcooD3R/minecraft/index.md

   <img width="800" height="400" alt="Your internet speed sucks" src="prt4.jpg">
 <br>
-  Discord Server Will be set up Soon.
+  Discord Server Will be set up Soon.(sorry for the inconvenience)